RuiyangJu/KCR-Post-Processing/zero_shot/Llama-3-ELYZA-JP-8B/README.md

 ## Error Type Summary

+### Analysis basis

+The categories below are based on a three-way comparison among Input, Pred, and GT.
+Input is treated as the noisy OCR/string source, Pred as the model's correction attempt, and GT as the target diplomatic transcription.
+Therefore, an error is classified by how Pred changes, copies, omits, reorders, or modernizes the Input relative to GT, not by Pred-GT distance alone.

 ### 1. Input-copying without sufficient correction

 The largest group of errors comes from copying the noisy Input almost directly.